Middle-earth Role Playing: Critical reception

-In the January 1985 edition of Imagine (Issue 22), Andy Blakeman stated that "by its links with Tolkein, it cannot fail to attract many new gamers into this hobby; and I am reasonably confident that these newcomers will not be disappointed."
+In the January 1985 edition of Imagine (Issue 22), Andy Blakeman stated that "by its links with Tolkien, it cannot fail to attract many new gamers into this hobby; and I am reasonably confident that these newcomers will not be disappointed."

 In the June 1985 edition of White Dwarf (Issue 66), Graham Staplehurst thought "Iron Crown has done superb development work on areas that Tolkien neglected or left unspecified."
 He found the rules system suitable "though not spectacularly original", and the combat system "can be rather bloody, which is no bad thing."
-However Staplehurst had issues with the magic system, pointing out that in Tolkien's books, magic is a rare, subtle force only used by a few powerful characters, whereas "The MERP system gives these sorts of powers to almost anyone after the acquisition of relatively few experience points; for me, it upsets the flavor of the game and its authenticity."
+However, Staplehurst had issues with the magic system, pointing out that in Tolkien's books, magic is a rare, subtle force only used by a few powerful characters, whereas "The MERP system gives these sorts of powers to almost anyone after the acquisition of relatively few experience points; for me, it upsets the flavor of the game and its authenticity."
 He concluded, "MERP can be used to recreate the great adventures of which Tolkien wrote: going with Frodo or Bilbo or Beren into the lair of evil and trying to escape alive, and it can go some way to fulfilling the desires of people who want to know more about Tolkien's world."

 In the January 1987 edition of White Dwarf (Issue 83), Graham Staplehurst reviewed the second edition of the rules and applauded ICE for including more material for newcomers, such as an introductory booklet and a short introductory adventure.
 He also liked the rearrangement of rules, pointing out that "Much of the confusion of tables, lists, and rules has been cleared by a sensible grouping of charts onto single pages and into a larger batch on the rear of the book."
 He concluded, "MERP remains (for me) one of the more inventive and enjoyable roleplaying game currently available."

+Jonathan Tweet reviewed Middle-Earth Role Playing for Different Worlds magazine and stated that "most gamers are not purists like me.
+MERP can be played as it is if you do not mind a compromise between Tolkien's genius and role-playing habits.
+It is a complete, workable system that can be expanded both with MERP game aids and the more complex Rolemaster rules.
+Whether you want to add your sword to the side of the Free Peoples in their desperate war with Sauron or just want to kill some honest-to-Tolkien Orcs for a change, this could be the game for you."